prudhvi193/Locality-Sensitivity-Hashing-for-finding-plagiarized-documents/README.md

 c)Locality Sensitive Hashing (Candidate Generation): It takes the outputs scores obtained from Min Hahshing and performs the following steps:

 --> Constructing Hash Signature Matrix based on the value of "L" into 'm' bands and 'n' rows.

 --> Generating a Signature Vector for Original Wikipedia Articles and split them into 'm' bands and 'n' rows and hash them to same buckets of the original data
     which form the candidate documents.

---> Evaluting Jaccard Similarity between the candidate and original documents which completes the fact check --> Final step is to report the number of false positives and false negatives whose Jaccard Similarity Scores are compared to a value of "t".
+--> Evaluting Jaccard Similarity between the candidate and original documents which completes the fact check.

+--> Final step is to report the number of false positives and false negatives whose Jaccard Similarity Scores are compared to a value of "t".